cdp-trial-patterns/data-in-motion/02_kafka_iceberg.md

 - a.
 Navigate to _Flow Options_ → _Parameters_
 - b.
 Select all parameters that show _No value set_ and provide the following values

+     Note: The parameter values that need to be copied from the [Trial Manager homepage](https://console.us-west-1.cdp.cloudera.com/trial/#/postRegister?pattern=CDP_DATA_DISTRIBUTION_AND_STREAM_ANALYTICS&trial=cdp_paas) are found by selecting _Manage Trial_ in the upper right corner and then selecting _Configurations_.
+See screenshots below.

 | Name                       | Value                                                                                                               |
 | -------------------------- | ------------------------------------------------------------------------------------------------------------------- |
 | CDP Workload User          | srv_nifi-kafka-ingest                                                                                               |